DUI: Here are the Penalties for Drink-Driving in Singapore

 The accused was sentenced to a fine of $2,500 and 21 months’ disqualification from driving after appeal.

-Examples of Drink-Driving Mitigating Factors Shown to be Invalid in Court Include:
+Examples of Drink-Driving Mitigating Factors That are Invalid in Court Include:

 - “It was only a short distance”